ustcmike/ustcmike.github.io/index.md

 &nbsp;

 ## Education
-  *  B.E., Automation(Talent Program in School of Information Science and Technology), University of Science and Technology of China, 2014~2018([USTC 60TH ANNIVERSARY](http://xq.ustc.edu.cn))
+  *  B.E., Automation（Rank 7/93），Talent Program in School of Information Science and Technology, University of Science and Technology of China, 2014~2018([USTC 60TH ANNIVERSARY](http://xq.ustc.edu.cn))

 &nbsp;
 ## What's New